krakend/krakend-documentation/logging-metrics-tracing/metrics.md

 - `collection_time`: The time window to collect metrics.
 Defaults to 60 seconds.
 - `proxy_disabled`: Skip any metrics happening in the proxy layer (traffic against your backends)
 - `router_disabled`:  Skip any metrics happening in the router layer (activity in KrakenD endpoints)
+- `backend_disabled`: Skip any metrics happening in the backend layer.
 - `endpoint_disabled`: Do not publish the `/__stats/` endpoint.
 Metrics won't be accessible via the endpoint but still collected.
 - `listen_address`: Change the listening address where the metrics endpoint is exposed.
 It defaults to :8090.